 To Alameda County Community Development Agency Planning Department

 From Michael R. Corbett, Architectural Historian and Mary Hardy, Architectural Conservator

 Re: Lorenzo Theatre Proposed Tenant Improvement

-The following report is based on a review of documents and a site survey October 5, 1999 by Mary Hardy, Architectural Conservator.
+The following report is based on a review of documents and a site survey performed on October 5, 1999 by Mary Hardy, Architectural Conservator.
 During the site visit most exterior openings were boarded up and there was no electrical power to the building.
 The site survey was conducted with hand held flashlights and limited natural light from a few window openings and one entry door.

 The Lorenzo Theatre, constructed in 1947, is a good example of theatre architecture in the Moderne Style.
 In a letter, dated 5/6/99, Michael Crowe, Architectural Historian and President Emeritus of the Art Deco Society wrote to Larry Leal, Lorenzo Theater Association, "The Lorenzo Theatre is an important historic resource in San Lorenzo and should be protected for future generations."